-Because most of the salt we consume come from the processing of foods, rather than from us sprinkling it over our plates, it can be extremely difficult to remove from the diet without an extreme change.
+Because most of the salt we consume come from the processing of foods, rather than from us sprinkling it over our plates, it can be extremely difficult to remove completely without an extreme change.

 OK, so it’s not technically a food but it is consumed so I shoe-horned it into the list.

-If you smoke, it’s the first thing you should consider changing in order to reduce your Tinnitus (and just about anything else you might be suffering from).
+If you smoke, it’s the first thing you should consider changing in order to reduce the ringing you perceive with tinnitus (and just about anything else you might be suffering from).

 The carbon monoxide and nicotine in cigarette smoke reduce blood flow to all parts of your body, including your ears.
-As a result, the incredibly sensitive eardrum and cochlea are starved of oxygen, which can do irreparable damage.
+As a result, the incredibly sensitive eardrum and cochlea are starved of oxygen, which can do irreparable damage and cause hearing loss.

 Additionally, nicotine can confuse the neurotransmitters in the auditory nerve.
 Over time, you are essentially re-training your brain to tune into sound in a different way.

 Quitting smoking today is probably the best thing you can do to improve your quality of life, across the board.